 - School of Social Work

-Affiliated users can also have access to resources throughout the entire UW Libraries system as well as regional consortia.
+Affiliated users have access to resources throughout the entire UW Libraries system as well as regional consortia.
 These users also have library services provided by the entire UW Libraries in addition to those provided by HSL.
 All of this can be accessed via the HSL website that includes online toolkits and research guides to help manage information overload.

 - Education and instruction on information management and evidence-based practice

 - Individual and small group consultations, training and orientation

 - Collection development

 - Systematic review, comparative effectiveness, guideline or meta-analyses consultations, search development and publishing support

 In-person support and study spaces are provided at two library locations on the south end of UW’s Seattle campus.
 The Health Sciences Library covers 62,000 sq. ft. across two floors in the Warren G. Magnuson Health Sciences Center, with more than 250 computers and seating for up to 600 users.
 HSL’s third floor offers space for collaborative open group study while the second floor is a designated quiet study area including 10 individual or group study rooms.
 The site also features small, medium, and large meeting or event spaces and the Commons Computer Lab, which supports the educational missions of the six health sciences schools by hosting computer-based exams and classes.
 In 2022, HSL opened the 1,870 sq. ft.
 Li Lu Library in UW’s new Health Sciences Education Building, an integrated interprofessional education facility where students from across the health science schools learn core courses together.
 The Li Lu Library provides seating for 60 with flexible, innovative, and connected spaces for accessing information and collaborating in teams.